-The rate of homelessness is escalating as climate refugees buy up Tasmanian properties and this will continue as more and more of Australia and the rest of the world becomes unliveable.
-In my last 5 years in general practice, where it was our policy not to take new patients who had already seen a doctor in Hobart, it was very clear that climate was the driving motivation for migration.
+The rate of homelessness is escalating as climate refugees (and rent seekers, fuelled by the general encouragement of individualism rampant in Australia, endorsed by all state governments) snap Tasmanian properties; this trend will steepen as more and more of Australia and the rest of the world becomes unliveable.
+Clare points out that in her final years in general practice it was very clear that climate was the driving motivation for migration.
+Anecdotally, I endorse that view.

 There are two issues here.
 In the past the poor have had to move 'out' to what were less attractive and cheaper rural areas to find affordable housing, but that was always a small finite resource and 'out' is pretty much full now.
-This leaves nowhere to go for too many, and clearly it is hard to manage illness living in tent, let alone attend to nutrition and well-being.
-Second, the incoming migrants are no longer largely Tasmanians returning but are socially unconnected and come from a diverse ethnicity.
-The best indicator for how a community copes with a disaster is social connectedness, so there needs to be specific planning to support social integration and infrastructure and address barriers like racism.
+This leaves no-where to go for too many, it is absurd to manage illness living in a tent, let alone attend to nutrition and well-being.
+Second, incoming migrants are no longer largely Tasmanians returning but are socially unconnected.
+This reduces social connectedness, and entails many risks, including racism.